 A PERSONAL VIEW

 There is still tremendous affection for the company throughout the World.
 This website has had more than a million individual visits in the years it has been running.
 Facebook groups have been set up to reconnect staff members and this site has its own Dan-Air Directory where people can send pictures of their time at 'Dans' as it was, and is affectionaltely known by former staff.
 Whatever the rank of staff and whatever the job a person had with the company held no discrimination.
 First name terms were the norm.
 People constantly refer to their time with Dan-Air as "The best working days of my life" There was a genuine affection for the company from all its staff.
 We have had only one person get in touch with us to tell us how much he hated working for the company.
 The ribbings that the airline received were mainly unjustified.
 Dan-Air was an incredibly large and complex organisation.
 It operated superbly despite the many obsitcles.
-In the beginning their were obsticles from Government Ministries who regulated the industry with such an iron grip that it held back independants in favour of the state run monoliths.
-Dan-Air consistantly grew in terms of passenger numbers and fleet size.
+In the beginning their were obsticles from Government Ministries who regulated the industry with such an iron grip that actively held back independents in favour of the state run monoliths.
+Dan-Air consistantly grew in terms of passenger numbers and fleet size and profitability.
 Without the Government picking up the tab for any losses.
 BA had the most prestigious routes from the most prestigious airports.
-The independants were left with the crumbs.
+The independents were left with the crumbs.
 Despite this, Dan-Air grew.
 Its aircraft were not new in most cases in the early days.
-That turned out to be an advantage, as they often owned them outright.
-Purchasing brand new aircraft was never an option without the backing of a government or wealthy tour operator.
-Dan-Air did not begin leasing aircraft until much later in its existence.
-In spite of that hinderence it did manage to operate largely the same aircraft at the same time as the other airlines.
-Let's not forget in the 1980s BA still flew Tridents from the 1960s and their BAC 1-11s were still flying at the takeover in 1992.
+In spite of that hinderence it did manage to operate largely the same aircraft, at the same time as most other airlines.
+Let's not forget that in the 1980s BA still flew Tridents from the 1960s and their BAC 1-11s were still flying at the takeover in 1992.
 In the sixties it was fair to say that Dan-Air aircraft were a mish mash of old piston aircraft.
-Did other independants have better aircraft?
+Did other independents have better aircraft?
 Certainly not.
 Britannia and Monarch were flyiing Bristol Britannia aircraft well into the 1970s.
-Caledonian flew across the Atlantic in DC7 piston prop liner aircraft in the late 1960s when Dan Air had began to re equip with jets.
+Caledonian flew across the Atlantic in DC7 piston prop liner aircraft in the late 1960s when Dan-Air had began to re equip with Comet jets.
 If one reads the cabin staff manuals from Dan-Air one will see just how rigorous the standards were for in flight service.
 Even cabin crew uniform regulations and where they stood on an aircraft or at the foot of the steps to greet passengers came with strict rules.
-Testimony to that finesse is that Air Europe poached Dan-Air's chief stewardess to train their new recruits.
+Testiment to that finesse is that Air Europe poached Dan-Air's chief stewardess to train their new recruits.
 The standard of service was envied the World over.
 Many cabin crew members have since gone onto fly with the world's major airlines reaching very senior positions.
 It goes without saying that the same thing happened with flight deck crew.
 Their engineers continued with their new company at Lasham and with a new owner, many of the younger Dan-Air Engineering staff are still working.
 Dan-Air was a safe airline.
-One can forget the very early days when start up operators flew by the seat of their pants in a gung ho style.
-Then, carriers were flying cargo in old, ex RAF aircraft.
-Navigation aids were poor and aircraft performance not much better.
+One can forget the very early days when start up operators flew by the seat of their pants.
+Safety and navigation aids were in their infancy.
+Aircraft technology was basic.
+Dan-Air had commenced flying less than fifty years after man made the first successful flight!
+Back then, ailrines flew cargo in old, ex RAF aircraft.
 Faults, sadly were inevitable.
-Dan-Air survived and improved while other carriers rightly went out of operation.
-Dan-Air had a period in its history that it would rather not have happened 1979-81 There is not one of those tragic accidents where the airline itself was to blame.
+Dan-Air learned and improved while other carriers rightly went out of operation.
+Dan-Air had a period in its history that it would rather not have happened 1979-81, and yet there was not one of those tragic accidents where the airline itself was to blame.
 Its crews, its safety proceeedures or it's technical standards were first class.
 The capability of DAE was second to none.
 Rated by the CAA and the FAA in America, it maintained aircraft belonging to Royalty as well as private aircraft and the aeroplanes of other operators.
 The type of work undertaken by some of Dan-Air's operation with oil related work in the Shetlands carried higher risks at the time than flying a jet to European sunspots.
 Other airlines had major disasters throughout their history.
 The aviation rule was never to critisize another airline's safety record because the next time it might be one of your aircraft that goes down.
 Despite that, an investigation was ordered to carried out on the airline.
 Even then, the CAA found nothing of any major concern.
-It was a great airline - going about it's busines.
+It was a great airline - going about its business.
 This website pays tribute to the skill of the airline and the great esteem with which it is held.

 From 1953 to 1987, Dan-Air had its headquarters at the City of London in Bilbao House.